 The Company recognizes deferred income tax assets and liabilities for the future tax consequences of the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 The Company evaluates the recoverability of these future tax benefits by assessing the adequacy of future expected taxable income from all sources.
 In the event that the Company is not able to realize all or a portion of the deferred tax assets in the future, a valuation allowance is provided.
 The Company recognizes such amounts through a charge to income in the period in which that determination is made or when tax law changes are enacted.
+The Company accounts for uncertainty in income tax positions according to FASB guidance relating to uncertain tax positions.
 The Company recognizes interest and penalties related to uncertain tax positions, if any, in income tax expense.